ghurson/Eat-Ship-and-Go-Home/_posts/2016-01-08-introduction-to-wordpress.md

 When a browser sends a request to a Wordpress installation, the WP installation scans the url, checking it against known post types, taxonomies and other keywords and, based on those parameters, will choose a template to display.
 This set of rules is based on the template heirarchy.
 Study it, know it.

+### Pages

+The content and structure of a Wordpress site is set by the information in the database.
+When a user creates a page in a Wordpress installation, they are creating a "post object" in the database.
+When that page is requested by a user through a URL request, what they are seeing is a template file that is loaded based on the *rules of the template* with the appropriate variables in place.

+### Arrays

+In order to build out Wordpress templates, one must be comfortable with the concept of an array.

+{% highlight php %}

+<?php

+$array = array(1, 2, 3, 4);

+foreach($array as $item):

+    print $item;

+endforeach;

+?>

+{% endhighlight %}

+This block would print out "1234" in your html document. [link to docs here]

 ## Logic

 ### Wordpress Automagication